Background pattern

 Consult your doctor or pharmacist before starting to take Enalapril Tarbis

-• If you have heart disease.
+• If you have heart disease

-• If you have a disease that affects the blood vessels in the brain.
+• If you have a disease that affects the blood vessels in the brain

-• If you have liver problems.
+• If you have liver problems

-• If you are undergoing dialysis.
+• If you are undergoing dialysis

-• If you have recently had excessive vomiting or diarrhea.
+• If you have recently had excessive vomiting or diarrhea

-• If you are over 70 years old.
+• If you are over 70 years old

-• If you are about to undergo a treatment called LDL apheresis, or a desensitization treatment to reduce the effect of an allergy to bee or wasp stings.
+• If you are about to undergo a treatment called LDL apheresis or desensitization treatment to reduce the effect of an allergy to bee or wasp stings

-• If you are taking any of the following medications used to treat high blood pressure (hypertension):
+• If you are taking any of the following medicines used to treat high blood pressure (hypertension):

 • Aliskiren

-Your doctor may monitor your renal function, blood pressure, and electrolyte levels (e.g., potassium) at regular intervals.
+Your doctor may monitor your kidney function, blood pressure, and blood electrolyte levels (e.g., potassium) at regular intervals

-See also the information under the heading “Do not take Enalapril Tarbis”.
+See also the information under the heading "Do not take Enalapril Tarbis"

-Taking Enalapril Tarbis with other medications
+Taking Enalapril Tarbis with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines

-• An angiotensin II receptor antagonist (ARA) or aliskiren (see also the information under the headings “Do not take Enalapril Tarbis” and “Warnings and precautions”).
+• An angiotensin II receptor antagonist (ARA) or aliskiren (see also the information under the headings "Do not take Enalapril Tarbis" and "Warnings and precautions")

-• Diuretics (medications that increase urine elimination)
+• Diuretics (medicines that increase urine production)

 • Tricyclic antidepressants